 Why?

-A graphing machine like @dobssi concerned with 'the corona period' and not specifically interested in any effect of vaccines, you can think something of that.
-But the fact that Prof. Dr. Pieter Trapman, University of Groningen refers me to him like "look this is how you do it"...
-I don't get it.
+A graphing machine like @dobssi concerned with 'the corona period' and not specifically interested in any effect of vaccines, you sure can think something of that.
+But the fact that Prof. Dr. Pieter Trapman, University of Groningen refers me to him: "look this is how you do it"...
+I just don't get it.

 And Prof. Dr. Ruben van Gaalen mouthpiece of CBS 1Numerical Confirmation of State Lies, or Maarten Keulemans, our science crack of quality medium De Volkskrant...
 The fact that they cite New Zealand as a shining example of vaccine safety; they should have punctured this a long time ago, shouldn't they?